 If you have secure backups, you can restore your data.
 Paying the ransom is risky and does not guarantee recovery.

-8. What cybersecurity tools are recommended in 2025?
+8. What cybersecurity tools are recommended?

 AI-driven threat detection, VPNs, encrypted communication tools, password managers, and zero-trust systems are highly recommended.